sizeofvoid/libopeninput/doc/user/faqs.rst

 Synclient and syndaemon rely on X input device properties that are specific to the xf86-input-synaptics X.Org input driver.
-Both were written when the synaptics driver was the only commmon touchpad driver in existence.
+Both were written when the synaptics driver was the only common touchpad driver in existence.
 They assume that if the properties aren't available, no touchpad is available either.
 The xf86-input-libinput X.Org input driver does not export these driver-specific properties, synclient/syndaemon will thus not detect the